ambrose83646/pipedrive-qbo-sync/replit.md

 # Overview

 This Node.js application integrates Pipedrive CRM with QuickBooks Online (QBO) to synchronize contact data.
 It enables users to manage CRM contacts and accounting customers from a unified interface, utilizing OAuth 2.0 for secure authentication with both services.
-The application stores user credentials in Replit's key-value database and provides Pipedrive browser extensions for direct QuickBooks connection and contact synchronization.
+The application stores user credentials in PostgreSQL and provides Pipedrive browser extensions for direct QuickBooks connection and contact synchronization.
 It adheres to QuickBooks compliance by requiring explicit user action to connect.

 Key functionalities include:
 - **Post-Installation Setup**: A two-step process for administrators to authorize users and configure invoice preferences (field mappings).